Roger Clemens: Steroid use accusations

 In José Canseco's book, Juiced: Wild Times, Rampant 'Roids, Smash Hits & How Baseball Got Big, Canseco suggested that Clemens had expert knowledge about steroids and suggested that he used them, based on the improvement in his performance after leaving the Red Sox.
-While not addressing the allegations directly, Clemens stated: "I could care less [sic] about the rules" and "I've talked to some friends of his and I've teased them that when you're under house arrest and have ankle bracelets on, you have a lot of time to write a book."
+While not addressing the allegations directly, Clemens stated: "I could care less about the rules [sic]" and "I've talked to some friends of his and I've teased them that when you're under house arrest and have ankle bracelets on, you have a lot of time to write a book."

 Jason Grimsley named Clemens, as well as Andy Pettitte, as a user of performance-enhancing drugs.
 According to a 20-page search warrant affidavit signed by IRS Special Agent Jeff Novitzky, Grimsley told investigators he obtained amphetamines, anabolic steroids and human growth hormone from someone recommended to him by former Yankees trainer Brian McNamee.
 McNamee was a personal strength coach for Clemens and Pettitte, hired by Clemens in 1998.
 At the time of the Grimsley revelations, McNamee denied knowledge of steroid use by Clemens and Pettitte.
 Despite initial media reports, the affidavit made no mention of Clemens or Pettitte.

 However, Clemens's name was mentioned 82 times in the Mitchell Report on steroid use in baseball.
 In the report, McNamee stated that during the 1998, 2000, and 2001 baseball seasons, he injected Clemens with Winstrol.
 Clemens's attorney Rusty Hardin denied the claims, calling McNamee "a troubled and unreliable witness" who has changed his story five times in an attempt to avoid criminal prosecution.
 He noted that Clemens has never tested positive in a steroid test.
 Former U.S. Senator George Mitchell, who prepared the report, stated that he relayed the allegations to each athlete implicated in the report and gave them a chance to respond before his findings were published.

 On January 6, 2008, Clemens went on 60 Minutes to address the allegations.
 He told Mike Wallace that his longevity in baseball was due to "hard work" rather than illegal substances and denied all of McNamee's assertions that he injected Clemens with steroids, saying it "never happened".
 On January 7, Clemens filed a defamation lawsuit against McNamee, claiming that the former trainer lied after being threatened with prosecution.
 McNamee's attorneys argued that he was compelled to cooperate by federal officials and so his statements were protected.
 A federal judge agreed, throwing out all claims related to McNamee's statements to investigators on February 13, 2009, but allowing the case to proceed on statements McNamee made about Clemens to Pettitte.